Want to have the Mercedes-Benz logo light projected on the ground when you open the door? Learn how to do it by following the procedures below.

 - Park your vehicle in a safe area and set the parking brakes.

 - Remove the courtesy door light using a flathead screwdriver.
 Insert the screwdriver between the light and the panel.
-Press the light, then pull down.
+Press the light, then pull it down.

 - Press on the electrical connector to release the tab, then pull the wire away.